jacg/nain4/doc/src/n4-shape.md

 ```
 While the first two work, the last one states the intent most clearly.

+See the sections about setting [Cartesian lengths](#cartesian-lengths) for more details.

 ### `n4::sphere`

 Constructs `G4Sphere` or `G4Orb`, depending on values provided.